Why We Hide the Metrics (And Show You Two Things Instead)

 When you see a difficulty score of 62 next to a keyword the system recommended, what do you do?
 You Google "what is a good keyword difficulty score," read three conflicting articles, and end up more confused than when you started.

-Two types of keyword opportunity
+Two types of opportunity

 A dog trainer writing about "how to teach a nervous rescue dog to walk on a leash" might not see impressive volume numbers.
 But it's exactly the kind of specific, useful content that builds trust with readers and search engines alike.

-From keyword to published article
+From topic to published article

-Choosing a keyword is only useful if it leads somewhere.
+Choosing a topic is only useful if it leads somewhere.
 In most setups, "doing keyword research" and "actually writing content" are separate activities in separate tools.
 You find a keyword in one place, copy it to a spreadsheet, open your CMS, try to remember what you were going to do with it...

 Become a Founding User — $39/mo locked for life.
+50 spots only.